arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 ![Red LED blinking](assets/blinking-led.gif)

-***There are more advance methods in the Bridge RPC library that you can discover by testing our different built-in examples inside Arduino App Lab.***
+***There are more advanced methods in the Bridge RPC library that you can discover by testing our different built-in examples inside Arduino App Lab.***

 ### SPI